alreich/abstract_algebra/docs/vectors.rst

-The following example demonstrates the construction of an n-dimensional Vector Space that is similar to the type of vector space most students are familiar with, i.e., vectors consist of components made out of the same field elements (Real numbers) as the scalar field (also Real numbers).
+The following example demonstrates the construction of an n-dimensional Vector Space that is similar to the type of vector space most students are familiar with, i.e., vectors consist of components made out of the same field elements (e.g., Real numbers) as the scalar field (e.g., also Real numbers).

 If you would rather skip this demonstration, then jump to the bottom of this page to find the function, ``generate_n_dim_module``.
 It puts